German Network of the Anna Lindh Foundation

 Common Action 2012 – On Site in the Mediterranean.
 Migration and Flight

-“Migration and Flight” will be the focus of the series of 20 events that will be presented by members of the German network of the Anna Lindh Foundation nation-wide in October and November 2012.
-The events include artitistic and scientific as well as political formats and will allow for the discussion of current issues of migration in their depth and complexity.
+“Migration and Flight” will be the focus of a series of 20 events that will be presented by members of the German network of the Anna Lindh Foundation nation-wide in October and November 2012.
+The events include artistic and scientific as well as political formats and will allow for the discussion of current issues of migration in their depth and complexity.

-The starting point of Common Action will be an expert workshop of the German network on the 18th of October with the subject of media and migration, that will take place in the course of the bestowal of the reputed Anna Lindh Mediterranean Journalist Award by the General Secretariat of the foundation in cooperation the the Allianz Kulturstiftung in Berlin.
+The starting point of Common Action will be an expert workshop of the German network on media and migration on the 18th of October, which will take place in the course of the awarding of the prestigious Anna Lindh Mediterranean Journalist Award by the General Secretariat of the foundation in cooperation the Allianz Kulturstiftung in Berlin.

-The public science forum with the title “The luggage home.
+The public science forum with the title “The Luggage Home.
 Migration in times of medial globalisation” on the 1st of December will be the ceremonial closing event of the series.
-As part of the 10 year anniversery of the ZAK the forum will invite international experts to discuss the relationship between the media and migration in the context of the rapid developments of the new media.
+As part of the 10 year anniversary of the ZAK, the forum will invite international experts to discuss the relationship between the media and migration in the context of the rapid developments of the new media.

 We would like to invite you to the events!

-The Anna Lindh Foundation was founded in 2005 in Alexandria with the goal of fostering cooperation and exchange in the cultural field, following the motto of the former Swedish foreign minister Anna Lindh: “Dialogue is not sufficient to decide encounters.”
+The Anna Lindh Foundation was founded in Alexandria in 2005 with the goal of fostering cooperation and exchange in the cultural field, following the motto of the former Swedish foreign minister Anna Lindh: “Dialogue is not enough, encounters matter.”
 The Euro-Mediterranean Foundation for the dialogue between cultures is the first joint institution of the Barcelona Process, the “Euro-Mediterranean Partnership”.
-The Foundation sees itself as a network of networks, that by now incorporates over 4.000 member organisations in 43 member nations.
-The German network contains about 150 members: Societies, foundations, institutes, media, project spaces and others, that operate in the fields of art and culture, migration, interreligious dialogue, youth work and political education in cooperation with partners in the Mediterranean.
+The Foundation sees itself as a network of networks, which by now incorporates over 4.000 member organisations in 43 member nations.
+The German network contains about 150 members: societies, foundations, institutes, media, project spaces, and others that operate in the fields of art and culture, migration, interreligious dialogue, youth work, and political education in cooperation with partners in the Mediterranean.

 Arab Shorts in the Kinemathek Karlsruhe